adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 ![Boston Cook's Distance Rplot](https://github.com/adnantheanalyst/BostonHousingDataSet_R_Analysis/assets/16821246/7d0a3489-8737-4615-991e-66b5afcd1fae)

-Are there any anomalies?
-There are "suspicious" values that R indicates through the corresponding row number in the dataset, but they are not anomalous on the basis of the Cook’s distance (contour is zero).
+There were "suspicious" values that R indicates through the corresponding row number in the dataset, but they were not anomalous on the basis of the Cook’s distance (contour is zero).

 ## 1.1 Multiple linear regression model

-Consider variable crim that includes the information about per capita crime rate by town.
+Considered variable crim that include the information about per capita crime rate by town.
 Relationship between crim and medv

 plot(Boston$crim, Boston$medv, ylab='Median value', xlab='Crime', pch=19, cex=0.5)